Hazemwaddah/Azure-resources-by-terraform/CodiLime-task/Readme.md

 2. Load balancers in Azure cannot have virtual machines in the backend pool unless they belong to the same availability zone.
 So I create availability zone to make sure all the virtual machines that have to be created through Terraform or in the same availability zone.
 This is extremely important.

+3. There are more options that can be implemented to add mail or security the way administer our virtual machine.
+VPN is that choice.
+VPN provide security by encrypting all the traffic between the two parties.
+This prevents the interception of the traffic prom of third party, however that comes at a price which requires cost.
+For example, a VPM gateway needs to be add to Terraform infrastructure which is going to increase the cost.
+In addition to this, a certificate to be purchased a certificate authority CA.

+4. Another solution can be added to this infrastructure to provide more efficient high availability and that would be the deployment of "bastion".
+Bastion is a native-cloud service provided by Microsoft Cloud Azure.
+It is based on another cloud-native service that is called virtual machine-scale sets.
+VMSS service deploys multiple virtual machines in the back-end, but they are administered as a single virtual machine.
+Again, it comes with more cost.

+5. If I am using another scenario to deploy the virtual machines using username and password, in that case and if I want to remains secure, I can create the key vault in Azure and that vault will contain the password.
+In that scenario, I will need to give the virtual machines access to this vault to retrieve the password so I will use managed identity/service principal in Azure.